 With technology, they have been able to create 3D designs that can be converted into 360° files, detailed with all the proportions and dimensions of the sculpture.
 This has allowed them to create huge monumental sculptures, encouraging them to push far beyond their normal limitations.
 It also reduces the cost of expensive steel and excessive amounts of plastics and clay, lowering their environmental impact.

 In the past, large-scale sculptures needed a lot of clay.
 This puts a tremendous amount of pressure on the environment.
 As eco-warriors, Gillie and Marc were very concerned about this so jumped at the chance to test out this new technology.
 Occasionally they will need to add a very thin layer of clay as they create their sculptures.
 But because of this technology, the amount is only a fraction of what it would normally be.
 Also, with the move towards iron frameworks, clay is no longer as necessary as it once was.

 They are also mindful of their carbon emissions and are always on the lookout for new technologies to reduce this.
 Gillie and Marc are ready to embrace new technologies as they believe they are the key to unlocking both creativity and potential.
 They see digital technology as the future of art.

 There are many steps to creating a sculpture, whether it be a monumental bronze sculpture or a miniature resin to go in your home.
 Every step is crucial and cannot be skipped.

 - The artists create a sketch in pencil or pen.
 This is what the design will be based on and is a great opportunity to really go into detail.

 - The idea is developed as a 2D design in photoshop.
 This step is focused on finding the correct proportions and texture of the sculpture.

-- The design is then converted into a 3D file using Z-Brush, a digital sculpting program.
+- The design is then converted into a 3D file using Z-Brush & 3D Max, digital sculpting programs.